NOTICE OF PRIVACY PRACTICES

 If you believe your privacy rights have been violated, you may file a complaint with the hospital or with the Secretary of the U.S. Department of Health and Human Services.
-To file a complaint with the hospital, contact Barbara Rydgren, Director of Health Information Management at Glenn Medical Center.
+To file a complaint with the hospital, contact Barbara Rydgren, Administrator at Glenn Medical Center.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 OTHER USES OF MEDICAL INFORMATION

 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, this will stop any further use or disclosure of your medical information for the purposes covered by your written authorization, except if we have already acted in reliance on your permission.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.